natestedman/Attributed/README.md

 Attributed defines the `AttributedStringConvertible` protocol, which allows clients to create an `NSAttributedString` value with the `attributedString` property. `String` and `NSAttributedString` are extended to conform to this protocol.

 ### Attribute Functions
 The most important values in Attributed are _attribute functions_, which take an `AttributedStringConvertible` value as a parameter, and return a second `AttributedStringConvertible` value, with additional attributes applied.
-A basic attribute function can be created with the `attribute(_:withValue:)` function:
+A basic attribute function can be created with the `attribute(name:value:)` function:

 ```swift
 let attributeFunction = attribute(name: "Foo", value: "Bar")